-The food processing industry is a huge component of Ecuador's manufacturing sector.
-In 2020 it contributed \$6.5 billion to the national gross domestic product (GDP).
+The food processing industry is a significant component of Ecuador's manufacturing sector.
+In 2020, the latest data available, the industry contributed 45 percent to the national manufacturing gross domestic product (GDP).
 Excellent sales prospects exist for U.S. food ingredient products to supply this industry.